CapitalX/nowGPT/README.md

-# ServiceNow Xanadu Documentation Chat Assistant
+# AI Documentation Chat Assistant

-An AI-powered chat interface for querying ServiceNow Xanadu documentation using RAG (Retrieval Augmented Generation) technology.
+An AI-powered chat interface for querying any documentation using RAG (Retrieval Augmented Generation) technology.
+This tool allows you to create an intelligent assistant that can answer questions about your documentation with source references and context.

 ## Features

-- Interactive chat interface with the Xanadu documentation
+- Interactive chat interface for your documentation
 - PDF processing and vectorization
 - Document statistics and management
 - Source reference tracking